arabello/tablutai/README.md

 `java -jar bin/pelle -p b`

+Per modificare il tempo massimo (in secondi) dedicato a turno:

+`java -jar bin/pelle -p b -t 50`

 Per ottenere tutte le opzioni disponibili:

 `java -jar bin/pelle -h`

 ```
 pelle 1.x
 Usage: java -jar bin/pelle [options]

   -p, --player <value>     Type of player.
 Use 'w' or 'white' or 'WHITE' for the WHITE player.
 Use 'b' or 'black' or 'BLACK' for the BLACK player
-   -c, --computeTime <value>
-                            The max computing time in seconds (only computing NOT the entire player turn).
-Default is 55
+  -t, --time <value>       The max player turn time in seconds.
+Default is 60
   -s, --serverIp <value>   The server IP.
 Default is localhost
   -w, --whitePort <value>  The server port for the WHITE player.
 Default is 5800
   -b, --blackPort <value>  The server port for the BLACK player.
 Default is 5801
-   -d, --debug <value>      Enable debug log texts.
-Default is false
+  -d, --debug              Flag to enable debug logging
   -h, --help
 ```

 ### Compilazione